ddev/ddev.com/README.md

 4. Visit the URL displayed in your terminal.
 (Probably `http://localhost:4321/`.)
 The site will automatically refresh as you work on it, displaying errors in the relevant console (terminal or browser).

 To generate a static copy of the site, run `npm run build`.
 The contents of the `dist/` folder are exactly what get [deployed to Cloudflare Pages](#build--deployment).
 You can preview locally by running `npm run preview` or using a tool like [`serve`](https://www.npmjs.com/package/serve).

+#### Switching from without Ddev to with DDev local environment.

+Make sure to delete your node vendor folder everytime you switch and run npm install.
+The change in architecture can create odd issues otherwise.

 ## Managing Content

 The site’s content lives in either `.astro` components that resemble souped-up HTML, or Markdown files organized into schema-validated [content collections](https://docs.astro.build/en/guides/content-collections/).